 The Plastic Free Mersey project will be led by the Mersey Rivers Trust (MRT) and Thames21.
 It will build on the London charity’s award-winning litter survey work, which has identified the most common plastic litter items on the Tidal Thames.

-A launch event will take place at the Royal Liver Building on the banks of the Mersey on Thursday July 22, at 9am.
-Volunteers will sort previously collected litter into types, as a snapshot of the kinds of plastics in the River Mersey’s network of waterways.
+A launch event took place at the Royal Liver Building on the banks of the Mersey on Thursday July 22.
+Volunteers sorted previously collected litter into types, as a snapshot of the kinds of plastics in the River Mersey’s network of waterways.
+The launch received attention from BBC online and its regional television news programme, as well as ITV’s regional Granada television broadcast.

 Each year, 900 Mersey River Trust volunteers collect roughly 1,000 bin bags of litter (weighing around five tonnes in total), much of it plastic.
 During the two-year project, trained volunteers will work as citizen scientists to sort, count and quantify plastic items they find at litter hotspots across the network of waterways, flowing from the Pennines to Liverpool Bay.
 The litter will be safely removed and disposed of correctly.